Cruise Ship Accident

 Maritime Law and Forum Selection

-Most times, cruise ships are on international waters where issues with jurisdiction can quickly arise and snowball into difficult challenges.
+According to Mike Morse, most times, cruise ships are on international waters where issues with jurisdiction can quickly arise and snowball into difficult challenges.

 When accidents occur on non-U.S. waters, maritime law may complicate resolution of a claim.
 Maritime law treats liability for cruise ship accidents and claims differently.